129 People Will Die From Drug Overdose Today.

 Today, 129 unfortunate families will learn their loved one died from an overdose.
 Their lives will be forever changed.

 August 31st is a time to remember and reflect on what could have been…

-A graduation that never happened.
+Graduation that never happened.
 A wedding that will never take place.
 A grandchild that will never be born.
 A recovery that never occurred.
 A life that ended, before fully lived.

 It’s tragic to lose someone you love.
 Death is never fun.
 A senior parent or relative’s demise brings about sorrow.
-But when you lose your child to overdose, the natural order of things is skewed.
+But when you lose your child to an overdose, the natural order of things is skewed.
 As a parent of an addicted child, you prepare yourself for the worst.
 You’re forced to make the most difficult choices.
 Enable their illness and keep them close, or set healthy boundaries and let them go.
 Watching your child die slowly in front of you and not be able to stop them, is traumatizing.
 I’m told by parents who’ve lost their children – death by overdose brings shock, horror and the sense they did something wrong.

 As humans, we fight to preserve our life.
 Yet when you’re addicted you do just the opposite.
 You ingest or inject poisonous, toxic substances into your body in the name of getting high.
-This euphoric state of being comes before life itself.
+This euphoric state of coming before life itself.
 When someone purposely harms themselves (like attempted suicide) we hospitalize them, get them support, psychiatric care, medications and develop a plan of support.
 Yet when addicted individuals hurt themselves by ingesting or injecting a harmful substance, we say it’s their choice.
-They must want help.
+They just want help.
 We can’t make them go to treatment.

 I say, why not?
 They’re clearly killing themselves.